-For 50 years Sandlin has documented Florida’s tumultuous and often bizarre news for the Associated Press, building a career and reputation as the consummate “wire man” who covered everything from the Civil Rights movement to space and lunar launches to refugees to presidential elections, hurricanes, and other assorted coastal disasters.
+For 50 years Sandlin has documented Florida’s tumultuous and often bizarre news for the Associated Press and United Press International, building a career and reputation as the consummate “wire man” who covered everything from the Civil Rights movement to space and lunar launches to refugees to presidential elections, hurricanes, and other assorted coastal disasters.
 And along the way Sandlin also became known for his technical expertise, as well as mentoring young photographers and helping them build their own careers.

 |NPPA board member Kyle Grantham, left, with Phillip K. Sandlin |

 and the NPPA Joseph Costa Award.
 Photo by James Jesson

 Nomination Letter and Testimonials Presented to the National Press Photographers Association.

 Phillip K. Sandlin is best known for getting the big picture no matter what.
 He usually captures the image himself but as Florida Photo Editor at the Associated Press he had an army of protégés he molded into photojournalists.
 I was one of them.
 He allowed me access and he lead by example.